 Submit ALL completed plans and reports to: email@example.com

-At the end of each academic year, all completed assessment reports are reviewed by faculty peers.
-Peer reviewers are recruited by PCC's Learning Assessment Council and undergo training before being assigned to teams.
+At the end of each academic year, all completed assessment reports are reviewed by expert faculty peer reviewers, many of which are current members of the Learning Assessment Council.
 Over the summer the peer reviewers look at the plans, reports, summary data (where appropriate), and other documents submitted by their assigned SACs and critique them using a standard rubric.
 When the feedback forms have been completed, they are saved as PDFs and made available in September to the respective SACs.
-Copies of the rubrics to be used for 2018 assessment reports will be posted in October 2018 in the Templates section on this page.
-Confidential feedback is available to SAC members in a different section of PCC's Spaces.
+This feedback is available to SAC members in a different section of PCC's Spaces.
 Questions about peer review feedback?
-Read former-LAC-chair Wayne Hooke's "Making Sense of Your Peer Review Feedback/CTE [pdf]."
+Contact Nora Stevens, LAC Chair, firstname.lastname@example.org.

 Each SAC is entitled to up to 10 hours per academic year of paid compensation, at the College's special projects rate, for assessment work carried out by part-time faculty.
 The funds can be paid to a single person or divided between multiple people working to support their SAC's assessment efforts.